 - Professional Integration and Reflective Practice I (non-credit)

-- Leadership for SLPs
+- Leadership Seminar for SLPs (summer residency, non-credit)

 - Culminating Project Design